jacobzaidiau/UsersWebAPI/README.md

 2. When removing a row in a page with only one row, the page displays as empty and it's not possible to move pages without exiting and entering the page.

+3. I had not added any comments while designing this project.
+Commenting is an important step in the software development process and I will add them now that I've completed all required tasks.

 ## Future Plans

 I would like to have implemented a Permissions table with a Many to Many relationship to the Groups table.